-The crowd during Iron Viz.
-The competition is held on the keynote stage at Tableau Conference.
+Iron Viz, the world's largest data visualization competition, is held on the keynote stage at Tableau Conference.

-Iron Viz is the world’s largest data visualisation competition.
-Three worthy contestants take centre stage in front of a global audience and have 20 minutes to deliver a compelling and awe-inspiring story using the same data set.
-How do they get there?
-Who decides the winner?
-Read on.
+Iron Viz is the world’s largest data visualization competition, where every year, three contestants take center stage in front of a global audience and deliver a compelling and awe-inspiring story visualizing the same data set in 20 minutes.

-Based on the world-renowned Iron Chef cooking show, Iron Viz started as a Tableau Conference 2011 breakout session with a mere 300 people in attendance.
-Eleven years later, it has become a highly anticipated world-class keynote event.
+Based on the world-renowned Iron Chef cooking show, Iron Viz started as a Tableau Conference 2011 breakout session with 300 people in attendance.
+More than a decade later, Iron Viz has become a highly-anticipated event with thousands in attendance at Tableau Conference.

 People of all skill levels can be a part of Iron Viz.
 From entering the qualifier to providing participant feedback to being a spectator, it’s for all data enthusiasts worldwide.
 And you are guaranteed to gain new skills and inspiration throughout the process.

-The top ten Iron Viz qualifier entries from 2022.
-Explore the visualisations here.
+The top ten Iron Viz qualifier entries from 2023.
+Explore the visualizations here.

 Global qualifier contest